This post was updated in May 2019.

 We stopped to admire the ocean views and impressive rock formations at Maobitou Park.
 Because we arrived after 5pm there was no entrance fee, usually the fee is 60NT.

 West coast of Kenting National Park

 From Maobitou Park we followed the road along the west coast, enjoying a beautiful sunset on the way…

-We ended our first scooter day with a stroll (we parked the scooter because it was super crowded) over the night market, eating all kinds of delicious snacks and food.
+We ended our first sightseeing day with a stroll over the Hengchun night market.

 On our second day we drove south, first to Kenting village where we passed some gorgeous beaches…